How Do I stick the LED strips?

 How do you differentiate an LED strip from another?

-The strip lights are very easy to differentiate from 1 type with the other.
+The strip lights are very easy to differentiate from 1 type to the other.
 They are usually compared between LED chip numbers and sizes.
 The different numbers on the strip-type correlate to the different physical dimensions of the chip.
 The numbers 5050, 3528, 2835,5630 correlate to the size of the chip in millimeters.
 Some LEDs are brighter than others and some give off more light per watt.
 The LED chip you will need will depend on your project.
-The 3528SMD strip light has a 3.5 mm height and 2.8 mm width, whereas 5050SMD has an equal height and width of 5.0 mm.
+The 3528SMD strip light has a 3.5 mm height and 2.8 mm width, whereas the 5050SMD has an equal height and width of 5.0 mm.
 Usually, all the popular multi-color strip lights come in 5050 SMD.
-They are used when you need slight illumination for your project area and especially RGB color changing lights.
-ANd based on the type of LED, they have different wattage which helps in choosing brighter options based on your project need.
+They are used when you need slight illumination for your project area and especially RGB color-changing lights.
+ANd based on the type of LED, they have different wattages which helps in choosing brighter options based on your project need.

 How to cut the strips in the custom length?

 It really depends on the specific product.
 In general, if the light strip has a cut line, it can be cut.
 If not, it is best not to cut it.
 All our LED strips can be easily cut through a pair of scissors.
 But cutting them in the right spot is important.
 Most of our strip lights have a cut point at every 4 inches or 2 inches depending on the type of strip you have purchased.
 Also, all LED strips have a pair of copper dots in between them or a scissors symbol.
 As long as you cut between the dots, all of the LEDs will work.
 From there, you can connect the LEDs to a power supply.
 The strip lights are designed in such a way that they continue to work even after they have been cut at the terminals due to the closed-circuit connections at every cutting point.

 What is the difference between rope lighting and LED strip lighting?